cusyio/Python4DataScience/docs/productive/git/glossary.rst

         .. _start-object

         All :term:`commits <Commit>`, :term:`trees <Tree>`, :term:`blobs
-        <Blob>`, and :term:`tags <Tag>` in a Git repository are stored as Git
+        <Blob>`, and :term:`tags <Tag object>` in a Git repository are stored as
-        objects, which never change after they are created and have a unique ID, such as ``3a5c279ea2f5d18498b61c229571d2449305a0``.
+        Git objects, which never change after they are created and have a unique ID, such as ``3a5c279ea2f5d18498b61c229571d2449305a0``.
 This means that you can use an object’s ID to restore its contents at any time, as long as the object has not been deleted.

         .. seealso::
            * `Git Internals - Git Objects